Urinary incontinence is a common problem that affects millions of people worldwide.

 Common types of urinary incontinence

-Most people with urinary incontinence have either stress incontinence or urge incontinence.
+Most people with urinary incontinence either have stress incontinence or urge incontinence.

 Stress incontinence